anton2uha/CEGIS_rectifier/ProjectReport.md

 This project intends to implement a rectifier similar to Fujita (2012).
 We will take a sample circuit as a `.blif`, and label it as a Specification.
 We will make one arbitrary change as a bug, take note of the gate, and call it a Bugged model.
 Then, we will use CEGIS to identify which gates need to be replaced and with what functions.
 We want to replicate the result that even though the search space is exponentially large, only a small number of test patterns (~a few hundred) are needed to identify the correct fixes.

+There aren't many preliminaries to this report beyond understanding satisfiability proofs and rectification.

 #### Literature Review